JeremyTheModernist/eslint-config-jsb-node/README.md

     "prettier/prettier": [
       "error",
       {
-        "arrowParens": "avoid"
+        "arrowParens": "avoid",
+        "trailingComma": "es5",
+        "singleQuote": true,
+        "printWidth": 80
       }
     ]
   }
 }
 ```

 This would turn all console lint errors off (so you can use `console.log`).
-It would also omit parens in arrow functions when possible.
+It would also add a prettier rule for omitting parens in arrow functions when possible.

+# Where to go from here

+From here, I'd recommend installing [ts-node](https://www.npmjs.com/package/ts-node).
+With this package, you can execute typescript in node with no compilation necessary.